TensorWorks/Buccaneer/readme.md

 </p>

 ## Configuration
 The majority of the configurations provided can be left as-is.
-However, line 19 of `promtail-local-config.yaml` requires you to configure the path to the log file of the events server.
+However, [Line 19 of `promtail-local-config.yaml`](https://github.com/Belchy06/Buccaneer/blob/48aff076edbfad76fe349c0de4d85e52f7b3d0c2/Configs/promtail-local-config.yaml#L19) requires you to configure the path to the log file of the events server.

 ### Starting the Go Servers
 Both servers can be started by running their respective executables.